basisproject/paper/src/04-economics.md

 }
 ```

+If a company were to order one of my chairs, the above cost would be subtracted from my company's costs and added to their costs.
+If a consumer were to order one of my chairs, the costs are subtracted from my company and both the chair and the costs are marked as *consumed* and disappear from the system.

-This is a contrived example that ignores things like shipping, amortized costs of machinery, costs of property usage, etc. However, we can see how resource and labor costs accumulate, divide, and flow within and between companies.
+The above is a contrived example that ignores things like shipping, amortized costs of machinery, costs of property usage, etc. However, we can see how resource and labor costs accumulate, divide, and flow within and between companies.

 ### Currency tracking